peterejiro/phronesis/README.md

 # ihumane
-Fully operational HR system, ntegrated with an active payroll module
+Fully operational HR system, ntegrated with an active payroll module and finger biometrics module